“A cool spin on a traditional Cotswolds coaching inn, with a cosy bar, great food and gorgeous bedrooms”

 No room is huge, but all have comfy Hypnos beds, Dyson hairdryers and Bang & Olufsen TVs, plus homemade brownies to welcome you.
 Bathrooms (many open-plan) are even more luxurious, with walk-in rain showers and/or indulgently deep tubs.
-Lovely touches include gorgeous Bramley toiletries, tubs of bath salts, fluffy robes, and hessian bags of cotton wool and other sundries.
+Lovely touches include gorgeous Bramley bath salts, Acqua di Parma toiletries and fluffy robes.

-Our Excellent Room (Room 1) lived up to its name, with double doors leading to a vast bathroom with a sparkling zinc slipper bath - though the Krüger painting of a twisted face (reminiscent of Munch’s ‘The Scream’) might not be to everyone’s taste.
-Other stand-outs include Excellent Room 9, whose lofty bathroom has exposed stone walls, Very Good Room 6 - perhaps the sleekest of the lot with its masculine grey and black palette and open-plan shower - and pale-and-pretty Very Good Room 10 and Excellent Room 11, both with their own entrances off the garden terrace.
+Excellent Room 1 is popular with honeymooners, its double doors leading to a vast bathroom with a sparkling zinc slipper bath.
+Other stand-outs include Excellent Room 9, whose lofty bathroom has exposed stone walls, and Very Good Room 14 (where we stayed), which has 2 enormous windows and a fabulous deep bath.
+Pale-and-pretty Very Good Room 10 and Excellent Room 11, have their own entrances off the garden terrace and are dog friendly.